GatisKr/Tetris/README.md

 # Tetris
 Classic Tetris game built with Pygame.
-Detailed game biulding tutorial is available here https://youtu.be/nF_crEtmpBo Below is the description of key elements for building the game.
+Detailed game building tutorial is available here https://youtu.be/nF_crEtmpBo Below is the description of key elements for building the game.

 # Create Game Loop